Enhancing Video Inpainting with Aligned Frame Interval Guidance: Conclusion

 \section{Conclusion}

-This paper presents VidSplice, a new video inpainting framework that separates spatial and temporal aspects into two tasks: multi-frame inpainting and motion propagation.
-It introduces a CoSpliced module and a lightweight context controller to better use frame and motion cues for improved video generation.
-The CoSpliced module aligns content across frames, maintaining foreground quality even with large movements.
-Unlike previous methods that depend on single-frame input and implicit motion learning, VidSplice allows for better content control.
-Together, these components enhance inpainting quality and reduce distortion across diverse video scenes.
+This paper proposes VidPivot, a novel video inpainting framework that decouples spatiotemporal modeling into two specialized sub-tasks: multi-frame inpainting and masked area propagation.
+It leverages a FrameProp module and a lightweight context controller to explicitly harness frame and motion cues, enhancing the generative process.
+The FrameProp module ensures content alignment across frames, preserving foreground fidelity even amidst significant motion.
+Unlike conventional methods that rely on single-frame input and implicit motion learning, VidPivot enables precise content control.
+Collectively, these components elevate overall inpainting quality and mitigate distortion across diverse video scenes. {